If you’re looking to be successful at breeding chickens, luck is definitely on your side with the Rhode Island Red.

 This breed is a survivor through and through, with the immune system to back it up.

-They have an easy-going attitude and high-tolerance level that you’ll enjoy.
+Like the Golden Comet chicken, they have an easy-going attitude and high-tolerance level that you’ll enjoy.

 They’re a lot like domesticated dogs in this regard, following their owners around in the hopes of being thrown a treat.